msumme/slice/README.md

 Multiple OrderByFilter instances can be added to a given search, but only 1 PagingFilter is used (the last given).

 Finally - ResultSetBuilderInterface objects allow for a particular result to be built instead of the default Entity result set.

+The FormulaFilter allows for complicated queries that aren't easily (or conveniently) expressed otherwise - however it is not safe to be exposed to the client via any web interface.
+It can be used to limit the initial result set in interesting ways.

 Example:
 ```php